15 Best Places to See Autumn in Seoul (+ Hidden Gems)

 4. Haneul Park

-Haneul Park is one of the five parks located within the World Cup Park on top of a hill along the Han River.
+Haneul Park is one of the five parks located within the World Cup Park and is situated on top of a hill along the Han River.

-If you visit during autumn in Seoul, you’ll get to see the Pampas Grass Festival with fields of light silver eulalia grass and fiery-pink kochia flowers:
+If you visit a bit earlier in autumn, youโll get to see the Pampas Grass Festival with fields of light silver eulalia grass and fiery-pink kochia flowers:

 I’ve visited twice now, and the best autumn in Seoul view I’ve seen is on top of the stairs at the entrance of the park: